 During the visit, visitors also are taken to various small but interesting ruins, besides of the opportunity to take the best shots of the Titicaca Lake as the views from the island are simply stunning.

 4 Uros Island

-Even though, it has become very touristy over the last few years Uros has a special charm and I’d say it’s worth your time.
-The whole community move to the Lake to avoid conflicts with other communities on the shore, from ancient times they start building their boats and later their homes out of “totora” reed which is pretty remarkable.
+Even though it has become very touristy over the last few years Uros has a special charm and I’d say it’s worth your time.
+The whole community moves to the Lake to avoid conflicts with other communities on the shore, from ancient times they start building their boats and later their homes out of “totora” reed which is pretty remarkable.

-For many it’s still shocking to see this floating islands and definitely is an interesting activity that you cannot missed!
+For many, it’s still shocking to see these floating islands and definitely is an interesting activity that you cannot miss!

 5 Visit the Cathedral